bifurcationkit/BifurcationKitDocs.jl/docs/src/guidelines.md

 ### Branch switching at Hopf points

 We focus on computing the branch of periodic solutions branching from a Hopf point.
 This is done automatically by calling [`continuation`](@ref), passing $\gamma$ and choosing a time discretization algorithm (see [Periodic orbits computation](@ref)).
-Some details about this branch switching are given in [Branch switching from Hopf point to periodic orbits](@ref).
+Some details about this branch switching are given in [From Hopf point to periodic orbits](@ref).

 ### Branch switching at bifurcation points of periodic orbits

 Let us consider the case where a branch of periodic orbits $\gamma^{po}$ have been computed (see for example previous section) and several bifurcation points have been detected (branch point, period doubling and Neimark Sacker).
 Can we compute bifurcated branches from $\gamma^{po}$?
 Automatically?

 We do not provide an *automatic* branch switching for those points and for all methods (Shooting, Finite differences).
 However, for branch points of periodic orbits, you can call [`continuation`](@ref) by passing $\gamma^{po}$ and some simple arguments (amplitude of the periodic orbits) to perform branch switching in a semi-automatic way.
-For the case of [Periodic orbits based on Trapezoidal rule](@ref), see [Branch switching from Branch / Period-doubling point of curve of periodic orbits](@ref).
+For the case of [Periodic orbits based on Trapezoidal rule](@ref), see [From Branch / Period-doubling point of curve of periodic orbits](@ref).

+!!! tip "Branch switching"
+    Many more branch switching procedures are available.
+They are all listed in [Branch switching](@ref Branch-switching-page)

 !!! tip "Manual Branch switching"
     You can perform **manual** branch switching by computing the nearby solutions close to a bifurcation point using a deflated newton (see [Deflated problems](@ref)), which provides a way to compute solutions other than a set of already known solutions.
 You can then use these solutions to compute branches by calling `continuation`.
 Many, if not all tutorials give example of doing so like [2d generalized Bratu–Gelfand problem](@ref) or [1d Brusselator (automatic)](@ref).

+## References

+[^Kuznetsov]:> Kuznetsov, Yuri A. Elements of Applied Bifurcation Theory.
+Vol. 112.
+Applied Mathematical Sciences.
+Cham: Springer International Publishing, 2023. https://doi.org/10.1007/978-3-031-22007-4.

+[^haragus]:> Haragus, Mariana, and Gérard Iooss.
+Local Bifurcations, Center Manifolds, and Normal Forms in Infinite-Dimensional Dynamical Systems.
+London: Springer London, 2011. https://doi.org/10.1007/978-0-85729-112-7.